 storage.conf(for configuring storage) and

-registries.conffile to identify container registries available when you use Podman to pull, search, or run images.
+registries.conffile to identify container registries that are available when you use Podman to pull, search, or run images.

 $ sudo podman run -d --cap-add SYS_TIME ntpd

-A rootless container has no ability to access a port less than 1024.
-Inside the rootless container’s namespace it can, for example, start a service that exposes port 80 from an httpd service from the container, but it will not be accessible outside of the namespace:
+A rootless container cannot access a port numbered less than 1024.
+Inside the rootless container namespace it can, for example, start a service that exposes port 80 from an httpd service from the container, but it is not accessible outside of the namespace:

 $ podman run -d httpd

-However, a container would need root privilege, again using the root user’s container environment, to expose that port to the host system:
+However, a container would need root privileges, using the root user’s container environment, to expose that port to the host system:

 $ sudo podman run -d -p 80:80 httpd

-The administrator of a workstation can configure it to allow users to expose services below 1024, but they should understand the security implications.
-A regular user could, for example, run a web server on the official port 80 and trick external users into believing that it was configured by the administrator.
-This is generally OK on a workstation, but might not be on a network-accessible development server, and definitely should not be done on production servers.
+The administrator of a workstation can allow users to expose services on ports numbered lower than 1024, but they should understand the security implications.
+A regular user could, for example, run a web server on the official port 80 and make external users believe that it was configured by the administrator.
+This is acceptable on a workstation for testing, but might not be a good idea on a network-accessible development server, and definitely should not be done on production servers.
 To allow users to bind to ports down to port 80 run the following command: